kid-gorgeous/tradeAI/README.md

 > *Trade like you've never traded before*

+#### File information:
+    - api.py will provide the user access to the OpenAI API
+    - cli.py will grant them the ability to chat via command line arguements
+    - menu.py will display *most* of the infromation provided
+    - risk_mgmt.py provides risk information on the portfolio
+    - screener.py provides measured market data, and downloads it for later (but you need to create the symbol directory *i still have my tricks*)
+    - sentiment_analysis.py provides a measured evaluation of the value of that daily market news
+    - spa.py will become a single page application to view information and to visualize data

 #### Features:
     - Symbol Screener (S&P500 index, ~500 symbols: 30% of best performers)
     - Sentiment Analysizer (Mean Sentiment, and Conformal information)